 With GoDaddy Business Hosting (opens in new tab) small businesses have another choice if they want to try something different than what's already mentioned.
 This is a hybrid product which aims to offer the dedicated resources and similar performance to Virtual Private Server (VPS) hosting, with the simplified cPanel-style management of a shared hosting service.

-GoDaddy's baseline Launch plan gives you 2GB RAM, one CPU and 60GB of storage, for instance.
+GoDaddy's baseline Launch plan gives you 4GB RAM, two CPUs and 100GB of storage, for instance.
 These resources are solely for the use of your website, which should give you improved and more consistent website performance, no matter what's going on with other sites hosted on your server.

 Restrictions elsewhere are kept to a minimum, with support for unlimited websites, databases and emails, and unmetered bandwidth. (‘Unmetered’ means there's no fixed limit, but GoDaddy reserves the right to complain if your site is hogging resources.)